GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 ### Step 2: Verify the Docker installation

-Now that Docker is installed, run a Docker container to verify that Docker and the Docker Integration Package on WSL 2 are working properly.
+With Docker installed, run a Docker container to verify that Docker and the Docker Integration Package on WSL 2 are working properly.

-* Run a Docker command from the Linux shell as shown below below.
+* Run a Docker command from the Linux shell as shown below.
 This command downloads a **centos** image from Docker Hub and allows us to interact with the container via an assigned pseudo-tty.
 Your Docker container may exit with exit code 139 when you run this and other Docker containers.
 If so, don’t worry – an easy fix to this issue is provided shortly.

 	```
 	$ docker run -ti centos:6